nodejs/package-maintenance/docs/drafts/Baseline practive - Document support levels.md

 # Baseline practice - Document support support levels

-With the larger number of packages within the JavaScript ecosystem the level of support provided by a maintainer varies greatly.
+Package maintainers provide different level of support in the large npm ecosystem.
 A mismatch between the support a maintainer is planning to provide and that expected by a consumer of a module will cause friction and stress on both the package maintainer and the consumer.
 This is further complicated because the level of support provided for dependencies of a package may be different than that targeted by the package a consumer is directly consuming.